pvrooyen/copay-dash/CONTRIBUTING.md

  - Please import your wallet on a different platform.
 Does the problem persist?
  - What type of wallet are you using? (multisig or singlesig)
  - When the wallet was created?
 On which device / operating system
- - Please check Copay logs (General Settings -> About Copay -> Session Logs).
+ - Please check Copay logs (General Settings -> About Copay-Dash -> Session Logs).
 Look for any errors reported there (errors are shown in red)
  - If possible, please provide a screenshot of the error / issue.